 The Specialized Allez road bike has stood the test of time as a model family, with early versions appearing as far back as the late 1970s.

 Whilst some models within the family are still purpose designed to provide an excellent introduction to cycling, the range also includes some race tuned machines created with full throttle riding at front of mind.

 The Specialized Allez 2020: highlights and prices

-The three more value orientated models, under the names ‘Allez Elite’, ‘Allez Sport’ and bog standard ‘Allez’ represent the traditional Allez values, whilst the top end ‘Allez Sprint Comp’ model takes on a much more race focused approach.
+The three more value orientated models, under the names ‘Allez Elite’, ‘Allez Sport’ and bog standard ‘Allez’ represent the traditional Allez values, whilst the top end ‘Allez Sprint Disc’ model takes on a much more race focused approach.

 Being a consistently best selling bike for the American giants – and indeed for retailers all over the world – the Allez has received a lot of design hours.